robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 We've seen how to combine promises, but so far we can only combine them deterministically.
-This doesn't help us if we need to, for example, select the fastest of two operations.
+This doesn't help us if we need to, for example, select the fastest of two computations.
 Maybe we're searching for something on two servers, and we don't care which one answers, we'll just go with the fastest one.